 Discovering that your kid got in trouble with alcohol is never a conversation you want to have.
 Learning that your kid has been using dangerous drugs?
 A parent’s worst nightmare.
 Be proactive and teach them about the dangers of drug use early on.
 Hopefully, this way, they won’t be interested in experimenting in the first place.

 While you’ll certainly encourage your teen to stay away from alcohol, make sure they know their safety is your top priority.
-If they do slip up and get drunk at a party, tell them to call you anytime to be picked up.
+If they slip up and get drunk at a party, tell them to call you anytime to be picked up.
 Your relief will vastly outweigh any disappointment you might feel at knowing they’ll get home unharmed.